 |Pembroke||We take up to 35 visiting students per year.
 We only take students for the full academic year.||We normally admit students from the following US institutions: Barnard, Brown, Bryn Mawr, Columbia, Cornell, Duke, Georgetown, George Washington, Haverford, Illinois Wesleyan, Tufts, Penn, and Vassar.
 We also accept students from the University of Hong Kong, and Chinese institutions in partnership with the Oxford Prospects and Global Development Centre.
 We will consider applications from other institutions on a case-by-case basis.||For further information, please visit the Pembroke College website or email firstname.lastname@example.org. |

 |Regent's Park||Regent's Park College welcomes independent applications either for a complete academic year or for one or two terms.||Regent's specialises in the Humanities and Social Sciences and offers a wide range of tutorial subjects within these disciplines.
 Please visit the College website for more information.|

 We have established links with several universities in USA and China.
 We also accept applications via IFSA Butler.

-If you would like to know more about our visiting student programme, including details of entry requirements and the application process, please visit the College website.
+If you would like to know more about our visiting student programme, including details of entry requirements and the application process, please visit the Regent's Park college website.

 Please contact the Director if you have any pre-application questions at email@example.com